LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Strong-and-weak-primes.md

 Only two blog posts on the strong and weak primes, as far as can say:

 * Arne Sommer: https://perl6.eu/prime-vigenere.html.

-* Jaldhar M. Vyas: https://www.braincells.com/perl/2019/07/perl_weekly_challenge_week_15.htms.
+* Jaldhar M. Vyas: https://www.braincells.com/perl/2019/07/perl_weekly_challenge_week_15.html.
 As of this reading (Aug.
 2019), Jaldhar's post has a small Unicode rendering problem in a sentence on ironically the Unicode subject:  "(By the way, I love how you can use unicode symbols as syntax in Perl6.
 But if your editor can't cope, you can use * instead of âˆž.)"
 Jaldhar is speaking about the `∞` infinity symbol.
+The same problem occurs in the relevant code sample of the blog post.
 This being said, note that the ∞ symbol  is rendered correctly in his code samples on Github, it is only in the blog post that there is a problem.

 ## Wrapping up